Western Animation: Wander over Yonder

 - Behind a Stick: combined with Scooby Stack in more than one episode.

-- Bigger Bad: During The Stinger after "The Rider", an ominous figure can be seen watching Hater and Wander and laughing maniacally all the while.
+- Bigger Bad: During The Stinger after "The Rider", Lord Dominator can be seen watching Hater and Wander and laughing maniacally all the while.

 - Big Damn Heroes: Played straight and subverted.
 In 'The Fugitives', Sylvia's last-minute rescue is foiled because she's outnumbered by Watchdogs.
 However, the citizens of the planet pull one of their own to repay Wander for helping them throughout the episode, and in later episodes, such as 'The Pet' and 'The Prisoner', Sylvia proves she's more than capable of rescuing Wander on her own if she needs to.